ioccc-src/winner/2018/poikola/README.md

 best viewing experience is achieved when the terminal in use supports 24-bit colors, has a black background and the size is at least 125x38.

-Special note for Mac users: __Terminal__ does not work as expected; you might need xterm from XQuartz or some other working terminal.
+Special note for Mac users: `Terminal.app` does not work as expected; you might need xterm from XQuartz (see [FAQ 3.7: How do I compile and use on macOS, an IOCCC winner that requires X11?](/faq.md#X11macos)) or some other working terminal.
 Thanks to [Dave Burton](/winners.html#Dave_Burton) for spotting this problem.

-The main reason for the header `unistd.h` is `getdelim()` but once I included it I also abused other functions and defines.
+The main reason for the header `unistd.h` is `getdelim(3)` but once I included it I also abused other functions and `#define`s.
 This header is mutually exclusive with _-std=c11_.

 The program was developed with little-endian machines; I tried to support